-As envisioned, the position would most likely be funded through the traditional city budget process.
-Alternatively, for a more creative - albeit less permanent - approach, consider funding as an internship position, or seeking planning assistance grants to hire contractor- or consultant-services, until the need and the benefit of a permanent can be demonstrated to the taxpayers.
-(Bonus: it may be easier to identify grant funding sources for short-term/ contract-based positions.)
+Funding for any new positions must typically be found through the town budget process.
+Alternatively, for a more creative - albeit less permanent - approach, consider planning assistance grants to hire contractor- or consultant-services, until the need and the benefit of a permanent can be demonstrated to the taxpayers.
+(Bonus: it may be easier to identify grant funding sources for short-term/contract-based positions.)